evanlohn/106aProj/README.md

 {% include youtube.html %}
 [Link to video](https://www.youtube.com/watch?v=wR17tmMPvuk)

+## Team
+#### Evan Lohn
+Evan is a 4th year EECS undergraduate interested in machine learning and basketball.
+##### Contributions
+His focus was on the pipeline from deskewed images to final physical puzzle positions, as well as on abstract puzzle solving.
+#### Rebecca Abraham
+Rebecca is a 4th year EECS undergraduate and musician with interests in robotics.
+##### Contributions
+She implemented abstract puzzle solving using SURF and SIFT and adapted the AR tags for use with our calibration routine, replacing our initial, less robust attempt.
+#### Jason Huynh
+Jason is a 4th year EECS undergraduate with a side interest in personal electric vehicles.
+##### Contributions
+He worked on the image deskewing and the ROS pipeline, writing the code for communicating solved puzzle piece positions to Baxter as well as for the pick and place routine.

 This website showcases the work of Rebecca Abraham, Jason Huynh, and Evan Lohn on a primarily self-directed EECS C106A class project.